Geeks in Phoenix

 Windows 11 hardware requirements explained

-With Windows 11, Microsoft is focusing on security and is starting to enforce the hardware requirements to run it.
+With Windows 11, Microsoft is focusing on security and is enforcing the hardware requirements to run it.
 Previous versions of Windows (10, 8.1, and 7) all had the exact general hardware requirement.

-Case in point, TPM has always been required for BitLocker encryption to be enabled.
+For example, TPM has always been required to enable BitLocker drive encryption.
 Windows 10 would use either TPM 1.2 or TPM 2.0.
-But the TPM 1.2 standard has been depreciated, so TPM 2.0 is now the defacto standard.
+However, the TPM 1.2 standard has been depreciated, so TPM 2.0 is now the de facto standard.

-Note: Sorry for anybody still running a 32-bit version of Windows 10, but Windows 11 is only available in a 64-bit version.
+Note: Sorry if anybody still running a 32-bit version of Windows 10, but Windows 11 is only available in a 64-bit version.

 Hardware requirements for Windows 7, 8.1 and 10